isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 After undergoing a PCR test upon arrival, the traveller must remain under isolation until the test results are released.
 The traveller will be required to be transported directly by the sponsor to a non-residential accommodation, and be isolated while awaiting the test result.
 The traveller has to bear the costs of the post-arrival test and the isolation in the designated accommodation.

-If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for up to 14 days of the traveller’s stay in Malaysia.
+If the <u>traveller tests</u> negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the traveller’s stay in Malaysia.

 #### 12. What other health measures will I be subject to in Malaysia?
 What would qualify as a “controlled itinerary” in Malaysia?